-Pystin: Enabling Secure LBS in Smart Cities with Privacy-Preserving Top-k Spatial-Textual Query
+Pystin: Enabling Secure LBS in Smart Cities With Privacy-Preserving Top-k Spatial-Textual Query

-Divya Negi, Suprio Ray, Member, IEEE and Rongxing Lu, Senior Member, IEEE
+Divya Negi, Suprio Ray10, Member, IEEE, and Rongxing Lu10, Senior Member, IEEE

-Abstract-The convergence of technologies like Cloud computing, mobile and smart phone technologies has led to the rapid development of Location-Based Services (LBS) in smart cities.
+Abstract-The convergence of technologies like Cloud computing, mobile, and smart phone technologies has led to the rapid development of location-based services (LBS) in smart cities.
 For flexibility and cost savings, there is a recent trend to migrate LBS to the Cloud, however it poses a serious threat to the user privacy.
-In this paper, we present a new privacy preserving top-k spatio-textual keyword query scheme, called Pystin, which is performed over outsourced Cloud and can enable secure LBS in smart cities.
-In Pystin, a query user's accurate location is protected by the combination of BGN homomorphic encryption and hash bucket techniques, and the privacy of textual information are persevered by a one-way hash function.
-In addition, a quad-tree based spatio-textual indexing is integrated into Pystin to further reduce the query latency.
-Detailed security analyses show that the proposed Pystin scheme is indeed a privacy-preserving top-k spatio-textual keyword query scheme.
+In this paper, we present a new privacy preserving top-k spatio-textual keyword (TkSK) query scheme, called privacy-preserving spatio-textual index (Pystin), which is performed over outsourced Cloud and can enable secure LBS in smart cities.
+In Pystin, a query user's accurate location is protected by the combination of Boneh-Goh-Nissim homomorphic encryption and hash bucket techniques, and the privacy of textual information are persevered by a one-way hash function.
+In addition, a quad-tree-based spatio-textual indexing is integrated into Pystin to further reduce the query latency.
+Detailed security analyzes show that the proposed Pystin scheme is indeed a privacy-preserving TkSK query scheme.
 Furthermore, extensive experiments are conducted, and results confirm the scalability, efficiency properties of our proposed Pystin scheme.

-Index Terms-Privacy-preserving, top-k spatial-textual query, LBS, smart city.
+Index Terms-Location-based services (LBS), privacy-preserving, smart city, top-k spatial-textual query.